 Dip your paintbrush into a paint color of choice, and begin painting!
 You can start with just one color, or many.

 Have fun watching the colors spread and mix.

 We preferred the look of covering the ENTIRE paper with paint so there were no white spots, but you might try something different.

 Let your paper dry in place.
 Once dry, you are ready for PART 2!

 Watercolor paper (made in Part 1)

-Make a Heart Template (see below).
-Fold the template in ½ along the specified fold line.
+Print the Heart Template (see below).
+Fold the template in ½.

 Fold your painted paper (should be dry!) exactly as you folded the template.

 Stack the template on top of your painted paper, and use the template as a cutting guide to cut out your heart pieces.

 Remove the template.
 You should have two folded, cut pieces of painted watercolor paper.
 Leave them folded for the next step.